dotnet/docs-maui/docs/platform-integration/device/geolocation.md

 Not all location values may be available, depending on the device.
 For example, the `Altitude` property might be `null`, have a value of 0, or have a positive value indicating the meters above sea level.
 Other values that may not be present include `Speed` and `Course`.

+> [!WARNING]
+> `GetLocationAsync` can return `null` in some scenarios.
+This indicates that the underlying platform is unable to obtain the current location.

 ## Accuracy

 The following sections outline the location accuracy distance, per platform: